Samyang7/Speed/README.md

 * In additional to the previous requirement, $ can be used as an address.
 * Speed commands can optionally be preceded by a comma separated pair of address specifying the start and finish of the range of lines the command applies to.
 * substitue regex are not always delimited with slash / characters. whatever the delimiter is, it will not appear in regexes.

+### s - substitute command
+any non-whitespace character may be used to delimit a substitute command

+### multiple command
+multiple Speed commands can be supplied separated by semicolons ; or newlines